camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 {{< /note >}}

 {{< note title="Conditional Events" class="info" >}}
 The usage of `#updateEventTrigger` is mandatory for migrating conditional events.
-The condition is overriden by the condition of the new conditional event.
+The condition is overridden by the condition of the new conditional event.
 {{< /note >}}